jeffreydwalter/arlo-go/README.md

 		return
 	}

+	// We need to wait for all of the recordings to download. var wg sync.WaitGroup

 	for _, recording := range *library {

+		// Let the wait group know about the go routine that we're about to run. wg.Add(1)

 		// The go func() here makes this script download the files concurrently.
 		// If you want to download them serially for some reason, just remove the go func() call. go func() {